KrishnaMurugan18/Portfolio/README.md

 ## About Me

 Hi!
-I'm [Your Name], a passionate developer and digital marketer with expertise in Java, HTML, CSS, JavaScript, React, and SQL.
+I'm Krishna Kumar, a passionate developer and digital marketer with expertise in Java, HTML, CSS, JavaScript, React, and SQL.
 I enjoy creating innovative solutions and designing user-friendly websites.
 My goal is to combine technology and creativity to deliver the best results for my clients.

 ## Services